noah-nuebling/mac-mouse-fix-error-logging-improvement-ideas-october-2024/README.md

 - The os_log docs speak about logs that are stored to disk and logs that are stored to memory.
 As far as I understand the purpose of the 'stored in memory' messages is that they do also get written to disk if an OS_LOG_TYPE_ERROR or OS_LOG_TYPE_FAULT message is sent afterwards.
 OS_LOG_TYPE_ERROR denotes process-level errors, while OS_LOG_TYPE_FAULT denotes errors on the scope of multiple processes.
 OS_LOG_TYPE_FAULT might cause even more extensive debug information to be saved than OS_LOG_TYPE_ERROR Quote: "Use `os_log_error` to cause additional information capture from app" "Use `os_log_fault` to cause additional information capture from system".
 I think we should think of FAULT and ERROR as explicit ways to trigger such information capture and use default log level for 'normal' errors.
 - Not only strings are private by default: "Dynamic strings, collections, and objects are assumed to be private."

+Update (next day, Oct 23 2024): Another thing I haven't looked much into is exporting logs from inside the app.
+If we use the unified system log we could
+- Use `sudo sysdiagnose` programmatically - but it would require the user to enter the admin password and would take a few minutes.
+Alternatively we could use
+- Use OSLogStore [13], but it only seems to be able to retrieve logs from the current process unless you're on macOS 12.0 or later where there's an option to retrieve the entire system log.
+If we can retrieve the system log then we could just also programmatically gather crash reports from the library and that should be all the debug info we need.
+The other stuff inside a full sysdiagnose archive doesn't seem too useful (but I haven't thought about this much, so maybe it's better to heir on the side of collecting more information - which sysdiagnose would do?)

 # Sources

 - [-1] Quinn "The Eskimo reply to "Xcode 15 Structured log always redacting <private> strings": https://developer.apple.com/forums/thread/738648?answerId=766975022#766975022